artifice-idustries/docs/search.md

 	- [Variables](#variables)
     - [Operators](#operators)

-Search provides a means to filter the central display to a selection of stamps, that fits your criteria, to better navigate the timeline.
+Search provides a means to filter the central display to a selection of stamps, fitting your criteria, to better refine the timeline to your current task.
-To create a search one or more different types of searches can be combined to predicate against, providing a very simple and expressive method of defining search criteria.
+To create a search, one or more different types of searches can be combined to predicate against, providing a very simple and expressive method of defining search criteria.
-For example, to filter the timeline to display all Cue Stamps labeled and set to be a snap blackout:
+For example, to filter the timeline to display all cue stamps labeled and set to be a snap blackout:

 `/cue blackout /cue/upTime==0 /cue/downTime==0`

-To select the search field, use the keyboard shortcut ⌘ | Ctrl F and begin typing.
+To quickly select the search field, use the key binding `Shift` `⌘` `F` and begin typing.

 <a name="basic-searching"></a>
 ## Basic Searching